 Collector does not consume service credits; however, certain functions from ArcGIS Online that can be used in Collector do.
 For example, in hosted feature layers, adding features consumes Feature Storage credits, and adding photo attachments to features consumes File Storage credits.
 Also, when using the ArcGIS Online routing service, getting directions in Collector consumes Simple Routes credits.
 For details about credit consumption for these and other ArcGIS Online functions, see Credits in the ArcGIS Online View status topic.

 For collectors to be able to attach photos as they are collecting data, your features need to allow attachments.
 To enable attachments in your data, you need to access and update the actual data source.
 For a hosted feature layer, edit the feature layer's details page (see Allow attachments in the ArcGIS Online help).
 For an ArcGIS Server feature service, enable attachments on the feature class and republish your service (see Enabling attachments in the ArcGIS help).

-You can restrict collectors from getting directions, changing basemaps, and measuring on your map.
+You can restrict collectors from getting directions (supported on iOS and Android), changing basemaps, and measuring on your map.
 To restrict any of these capabilities, edit the map's details on your organization's website.
 See Configure map capabilities for details.

 Yes.
 The following editing scenarios for related features and tables are supported:

 - Feature-to-feature relationships (one-to-one and one-to-many)